-Stacey Chapman is an embroidery artist from Margate, UK.
+Stacey Chapman is an embroidery artist from Margate, whose machine embroidered portraits capture the humanity in all her subjects with style and grace.

 I discovered Stacey’s work at the Handmade Fair and was blown away by her talent.
 Here’s Stacey’s story: